 Yoga for Arthritis Trainings Explained with Dr. Steffany Moonaz

 *All students must be a registered yoga teacher to attend Yoga for Arthritis teacher trainings.

-Yoga teachers who successfully complete this course will receive a certificate of completion, student and teacher manuals for implementing Yoga for Arthritis, a 16-class structure, in their local communities and access to an online community devoted to Yoga for Arthritis intensive graduates.
-Completion also qualifies a participant for up to 34 hours of Yoga Alliance credit.
-Hours may also contribute to training as a yoga therapist in the Integral, Triyoga, and Phoenix Rising programs and future continuing education as a certified-IAYT yoga therapist (please inquire at email@example.com if this applies to you).
+Yoga teachers who successfully complete the Level I course will receive a certificate of completion, student and teacher manuals for implementing Yoga for Arthritis, a 16-class structure, in their local communities and access to an online community devoted to Yoga for Arthritis intensive graduates.